Setting the stage for Goulburn’s historical players

 Inspired by the architecture the brand identity helps inform the signage throughout the building, single linear forms angled on forty-five degrees draw the eye in and the neutral black contrasts well with the concrete, brick and painted architectural palette.

-BrandCulture worked closely to visually capture the narrative of Goulburn as a historical meeting point for our first nation's people, as the user flows through the space, they’re greeted with interpretive graphics, ‘The Players’ - an assortment of misfits, outcasts and local patrons of the past - located in site specific areas respective to their subject matter.
-These graphics are designed in an expressive, continuous line art which connects to the brand and instils the environment with an inherent theatricality.
+To visually capture the narrative of Goulburn as a historical meeting point for our first nation's people, we designed a set of interpretive graphics aptly called ‘The Players’ - an assortment of misfits, outcasts and local patrons of the past - located in site specific areas respective to their subject matter.
+These graphics are designed in an expressive, continuous line art which connects to the brand and instills the environment with an inherent theatricality.